TheSilvered/nest/docs/c_api/c_api-file.md

 int Nst_iof_fd(Nst_Obj *f)
 ```

-**Description:**
+**Returns:**

-Get the file descriptor, if it's negative the file is fake.
+The file descriptor of a file.
+If it's negative the file is not a real file on
+disk.

 ---